 Driving while impaired by a drug has been a criminal offence since 1925, but this offence has always been challenging to prove.

 Detecting and proving impairment caused by drugs is different and more complex than detecting and proving impairment caused by alcohol.
 Alcohol is a simple molecule with predictable impairing effects.
 As alcohol is consumed, blood alcohol concentration (BAC) rises; and the higher the BAC, the more profound the impairment and the greater the risk of a serious road crash.
-The same correlation does not always exist for other drugs since their impairing effects and impacts on driving behavior may vary depending on the substance, method of ingestion, and characteristics of the person and its consumption habits.
-In the case of cannabis, it is generally agreed that it can impair ability to drive.
+The same correlation does not always exist for other drugs since their impairing effects and impacts on driving behaviour may vary depending on the substance, method of ingestion, and characteristics of the person and their consumption habits.
+In the case of cannabis, it is generally agreed that it can impair a person's ability to drive.
 However, there is no scientific consensus on the relationship between the concentration of THC, its main psychoactive substance, in blood and the degree of impairment.Footnote 2

-Nevertheless, in the context of cannabis legalization, it was determined that more needed to be done to strengthen the criminal law regime with respect to drug-impaired driving.
+In the context of cannabis legalization, it was determined that more needed to be done to strengthen the criminal law regime with respect to drug-impaired driving.
 This was done as part of An Act to amend the Criminal Code (offences relating to conveyances) and to make consequential amendments to other Acts, which enacted new offences, and authorized new tools to enhance the detection and prosecution of drug-impaired drivers.